eugeneswalker/2020-08_miniapp-example/readme.md

 ## Using this repository

+First, clone the repository, then:

+1. edit the `bootstrap.env` file to include your summit allocation ID
+2. `.execute` will execute the workflow

 When the workflow is run, the following files will be run in this order:

 1. `setup/install-deps.sh`